ohthehugemanatee/db-to-ynab-golang/README.md

 [Create a YNAB personal access token](https://api.youneedabudget.com/#personal-access-tokens) to use as your YNAB secret.
 The budget and account IDs are UUIDs you can get from the URL of the target account.
 For example, when viewing your account the URL may be `https://app.youneedabudget.com/ba1f67f1-5fba-4314-b4a3-94256409ff57/accounts/822de6c0-6967-4ad3-d4cf-f227dd58a7f9`.
 In that case the Budget ID is `ba1f67f1-5fba-4314-b4a3-94256409ff57`, and the account ID is `822de6c0-6967-4ad3-d4cf-f227dd58a7f9`.

-With those env vars set, run the application.
+With those env vars in `.env`, you're ready to run the application.

+*If you have docker*: run the application with `./start.sh`.
+*If you don't have docker*: install golang, compile with `go build` and run.

 With a web browser, visit port `3000` wherever it's running - likely `http://localhost:3000`.
 On your first visit it will redirect you to the DB authentication page, where you must sign into your account.
 On all subsequent visits, it will simply sync.

 NB: